 Context Is a KPI: Protecting Brand Equity When Ads Meet Bad Content

-Your ad doesn’t just say something, where it shows up says something, too.
+Your ad doesn’t just say something; where it shows up says something, too.
 If it is served beside conspiracies, hate speech, or other toxic content, many people assume you chose to be there.
 That guilty‑by‑proximity moment is what turns a solid plan into a brand headache.
-In feeds built for speed, algorithms in a scroll-first environment tend to amplify sensational content so the odds of unwanted adjacency aren’t an error; they’re a feature.
+In feeds built for speed, algorithms in a scroll-first environment tend to amplify sensational content, so the odds of unwanted adjacency aren’t an error; they’re a feature.

 Here’s what CMOs should know up front:

-• Spillover is measurable: ad adjacency to offensive content increases negative word‑of‑mouth via blame, negative comments and emotions.
+• Spillover is measurable: Ad adjacency to offensive content increases negative word‑of‑mouth via blame, negative comments, and emotions.

 Ad Placement Still Matters

 The advantages of digital media are precision, speed, scale, and efficiency, but these come with a tradeoff: ads don’t run in a vacuum; they run adjacent to something.
 When that something is offensive or misleading, people often get angry and blame the brand for “being there,” even if the placement was automated.
-Experiments in social environments show this backlash translates into negative word‑of‑mouth and, for a material segment, lower intent.
-The damage is most likely when the ad is hard to miss (high‑impact or intrusive formats).

 A Simple Framework for CMOs